 The term means a device won’t function and isn’t recoverable.
 “It is as useful as a brick.”

 Third party docks.
-I have seen multiple, separate postings from users with the Nyko, FastSnail, and Charjenpro branded docks.
+Specifically there are numerous, separate postings from users with the Nyko, FastSnail, and Charjenpro branded docks.
 It is not unreasonable to assume other third party docks may also experience the issue.

 Update 5.0.0 may have exacerbated this issue, that is less clear.